Are you attending showcase tournaments, maybe even this weekend?

 What Coaches are Looking For

-Coaches are not looking for only the very best 10 players on a weekend.
+Coaches are not looking for only the very best 10 players at a showcase tournament.
 The best programs have already found and are courting those ten best players.
 Most coaches are looking for players who will help the team, but will also realistically consider their program.
+Coaches are sifting through all of the other players who may still be available.
 They are looking for starters and bench players.
 (A bench player in a great program could have been a super-star at another school.
 Remember this as you choose your college!)

-Here are three tips you can do to make the most of a showcase:
+Here are three tips you can do to make the most of a showcase tournament:

 - Your skills obviously matter, but so does your work ethic and your attitude.
 You never know when you are being watched.
 Carry yourself as though you are auditioning for a part in a play or interviewing for a job.